-There are just three weeks left before you can make your RRSP contribution for the 2016 tax year.
-But you’re probably wondering the amount of money you should contribute.
+There are just three weeks left before you can make your RRSP contribution for the 2018 tax year.
+But you’re probably wondering about how much money you should contribute.

 There’s no simple answer because everyone’s in a different financial situation.
 And there are certain times when it might not make sense to make a contribution: You have a low income, you’re in a low tax bracket, you have a defined benefit pension plan, or you have high-interest credit card debt.
 But if none of those situations apply and you aren’t saving for retirement, you should consider contributing to an RRSP.

 Your RRSP contribution (or deduction) limit depends on your income.
 For the 2018 tax year, the limit is 18% of your earned income or $26,230 (whichever is lower).
 You can probably contribute more money as unused contribution room since 1991 can be carried forward indefinitely.
 Your notice of assessment from the Canada Revenue Agency will show you how much room you have.